ohmybrew/ohmybrew.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.markdown

 + 1990 Blaster Ray!! - ID: 2
 + (Nuke) Bomb Gun #8 - ID: 3

-Looking at our products, we can see there is a different and unpredictable titles.
+Looking at our products, we can see there is a different and unpredictable title.
 We have punctuation, special characters, numbers, and letters.
 If someone types `Gun` we'd like to see our search suggest `(Nuke) Bomb Gun #8` and `Tommy's Ray Gun`.

 Redis does not offer a full-text search solution like ElasticSearch, so we simply can't drop `Tommy's Ray Gun` string into Redis and expect to search it.
 We need to come up with a clever way.

 My solution was to split each letter up of each word in each product.
 For each letter set, we store the products which contain those letters.
 So common sets of letters in titles will be stored together.

-As a basic example, lets look at a singular word. `RUBY` we can split this up into `R` then `RU` then `RUB` and finally `RUBY`.
+As a basic example, let's look at a singular word. `RUBY` we can split this up into `R` then `RU` then `RUB` and finally `RUBY`.

 Lets store these product titles in this manner with the values being the title and ID for the product into a [Redis sorted set](http://redis.io/commands/ZADD).
 Now, when someone types `gun` in your search box we should be able to call `p:gun` key on Redis and get: